sophbel/geomig_evo_pneumo/README.md

-# Code to accompany the paper 'Geographic migration and vaccine-induced fitness changes of *Streptococcus pneumoniae*' <br />
+# Code to accompany the paper 'Geographic migration and fitness dynamics of *Streptococcus pneumoniae*' <br />
 ## Geographic migration and vaccine-induced fitness changes of *Streptococcus pneumoniae*
 The first two folders pertain to the two main components of this paper and the third folder contains the data for figures. <br />
 1) Geographic Analysis including human mobility model and relative risk framework:  ```./HumanMobility_RR/```